apple/swift-argument-parser/Documentation/02 Arguments, Options, and Flags.md

 }
 ```

 Throw an error from the `transform` function to indicate that the user provided an invalid value for that type.
+See [Handling Transform Errors](./05%20Validation%20and%20Errors.md#handling-transform-errors) for more about customizing `transform` function errors.

 ## Using flag inversions, enumerations, and counts